 Agent manager and supervisor role will have only RnR sections where data will be fetched using ESB API.

-Fields to be shown in RnR block – Current Contest:
+Fields to be shown in RnR block – Running Contest:

 Contest Period, Name of Contest, Reward Achieved (on issuance), Status.
 CTA: View Details- to be taken to Contest summary page

-Fields to be shown in RnR block – Past Contest:
+Fields to be shown in RnR block – Closed Contest:

 Contest Name, Contest End date, Reward, Choice, Payout Status.
 CTA: View More- to shown additional details below the selected record.